AnnaGerber/node-ardx/content/introduction.md

 This guide has been adapted by [Anna Gerber](https://github.com/AnnaGerber) from the SparkFun version of .:oomlout:.'s ARDX (Arduino Experimenter's) Guide.

 All of .:oomlout:.'s projects are open source.
 What does this mean?
-It means that all of the materials that make up the ARDX kit, including this guide, circuit diagrams and code is available for free download.
-But it goes further, you're also free to reproduce and modify any of this material, then distribute it for yourself.
-This is possible because this guide is released under a Creative Commons (By - Share Alike) license.
+It means that all of the materials that make up the ARDX kit, including this guide, circuit diagrams and code are available for free download.
+But it goes further: you're also free to reproduce and modify any of this material, then distribute it for yourself.
+This is possible because this guide is released under a Creative Commons (CC-BY-SA) license.
 If you reproduce or modify this guide you must credit SparkFun and .:oomlout:. in your design and share your developments in a similar manner.
 Why?
-We grew up learning and playing with open source software and the experience was good fun, we think it would be lovely if a similar experience was possible with physical things.
+We grew up learning and playing with open source software and the experience was good fun.
+We think it would be lovely if a similar experience was possible with physical things.

-More details on the Creative Commons CC (By - Share Alike) License can be found at [http://ardx.org/CCLI](http://ardx.org/CCLI).
+More details on the Creative Commons CC (By Share Alike) License can be found at http://ardx.org/CCLI](http://ardx.org/CCLI).

 <a id="j5"></a>
 ## ABOUT JOHNNY-FIVE